Making Science Interactive: Enhancing Synthesis and Collaboration

 "I Feel Like I'm Teaching in a Gladiator Ring": Barriers and Benefits of Live Coding

-Human-Computer Interaction, Computer Science Education, Programming Environments
+Keywords: Human-Computer Interaction, Computer Science Education, Programming Environments

 University of Maryland, April 2023